5 Min Read

 Is the Kitchen Triangle Rule Concept Completely Outdated?

-We think it is.
+In short, yes, the kitchen triangle rule is outdated, and you should not feel obliged to follow it when designing a modern kitchen.
 Families want to cook together.
 Kids want to get into the kitchen and do science experiments.
 For some people, the kitchen is the home office and major family gathering point to begin or end the day.
 The kitchen has become far more than just a food-prep and storage space.
 For a lot of the families we work with, it’s a central nerve hub of the home.

 A lot goes on in the kitchen, and in many ways, the kitchen work triangle no longer fits the needs of today’s family.
 Instead, consider open floor plans and galley kitchens where “kitchen zones” work better in terms of “circulation space”.
+Efficient kitchen layouts focus on creating functional spaces by organizing work zones effectively, highlighting that while the triangle is foundational, each kitchen's efficiency depends on its unique layout and design requirements.
 Breaking out of the triangle gives you the freedom to consider kitchen design features that will work better for your family.

 Of course, there are some situations where the kitchen work triangle may still resonate.
 Depending on your space and your needs, this concept still has value, but as far as kitchen design goes today, it’s important to build a space that works for your family.
 If a “design rule” doesn’t make sense, we’ll happily break it with you!
 Consider these ways to re-imagine your kitchen space, so you can get the best kitchen for you and your family: